Reforming waste management

-The introduction of mass balance reporting regulations is supported by amendments being proposed for the Environment Protection Act 1993.
+The introduction of mass balance reporting regulations is supported by amendments made to the the Environment Protection Act 1993.

 The potential for a mass balance reporting system was introduced in section 5.1 of the discussion paper.
 The EPA has used this feedback to propose how a detailed new reporting system could operate.